zovialpapai/Bayesian-classification-with-random-projection/README.md

 real data analysis:
 The directory contains the a R script named BCC_data.R that can be utilised to carry out the analysis of micro-array gene expression cancer data sets (Leukomia, Lung Cancer, Prostate cancer), presented in Section 4 of the paper.

-Please reach out in abhisek_chakraborty@tamu.edu for any queries.
+Please reach out at abhisek_chakraborty@tamu.edu for any queries.